 One of the most popular cladding solutions are the Hunter Douglas 150F and 200F Facade systems.
 Together with various corners, joints and accessories, these systems can form closed facades, fascias and soffits in a wide range of colours.

 The panels are recyclable, lightweight and strong and are coil-coated with the Hunter Douglas’ UV and scratch resistant Luxacote finish.
-The panels can be mounted with clamps, which allows for an installation with a mixture of panel widths and curved installations, or on a stringer for fast and parallel installation.
+The panels can be mounted with clamps, which allows for an installation with a mixture of panel widths and curved installations, or on a stringer for fast and parallel installations.
 The total system has been tested for weather and wind resistance.